Our Services

 Based on real cases handled at our Dwarka office, frequent issues include:

-Missing the 30-day reply deadline
+Missing 30-day reply deadline

-Copy-paste replies without legal reasoning
+Copy-paste generic replies

-Ignoring Section 11 similarity objections
+Ignoring similarity objections

-Filing replies without evidence
+Filing without evidence

 These mistakes often lead to refusal or abandonment, which is difficult to reverse.
+Professional handling minimizes these risks and increases chances of acceptance.

-Why Choose Vivek Tiwari & Company, Dwarka, Delhi
+Why Choose Vivek Tiwari & Company

-Local Presence
+Local Professional Presence

 Hands-on Experience

-Hands-on experience in trademark objection matters
+Experience in trademark objection matters

 Case-Specific Drafting